FabricMC/fabric-docs/develop/data-generation/block-models.md

 @[code lang=java transcludeWith=:::datagen-model:door-and-trapdoor](@/reference/latest/src/client/java/com/example/docs/datagen/FabricDocsReferenceModelProvider.java)

 Doors and trapdoors are a little different.
-Here, you have to make three new textures - two for the door, and one for the trapdoor.
+Here, you have to make three new textures—two for the door, and one for the trapdoor.

 1. The door:
-    - It has two parts - the upper half and the lower half. **Each needs its own texture:** in this case `ruby_door_top` for the upper half and `ruby_door_bottom` for the lower.
+    - It has two parts—the upper half and the lower half. **Each needs its own texture:** in this case `ruby_door_top` for the upper half and `ruby_door_bottom` for the lower.
     - The `registerDoor()` method will create models for all orientations of the door, both open and closed.
     - **You also need an item texture!** Put it in `assets/mod_id/textures/item/` folder.
 2. The trapdoor:
    - Here, you need only one texture, in this case named `ruby_trapdoor`.
 It will be used for all sides.
-   - Since `TrapdoorBlock` has a `FACING` property, you can use the commented out method to generate model files with rotated textures = the trapdoor will be "orientable".
+   - Since `TrapdoorBlock` has a `FACING` property, you can use the commented out method to generate model files with rotated textures = the trapdoor will be "orientable."
 Otherwise, it will look the same no matter the direction it's facing.

 <DownloadEntry visualURL="/assets/develop/data-generation/block-model/ruby_door_trapdoor_big.png" downloadURL="/assets/develop/data-generation/block-model/ruby_door_trapdoor_textures.zip">Ruby Door and Trapdoor</DownloadEntry>